 In the neighborhood of Palermo, where all kinds of workshops have traditionally operated, we could find today many clothing stores, bars, restaurants and nightclubs.
 Like San Telmo, Palermo is another place of bustling nightlife.
 In the surroundings of the squares that are popularly known as Plaza Serrano and Plaza Armenia, a large gastronomic offer is concentrated.

 6) Puerto Madero

-The most interesting and striking of the area, is that in its design it was decided to maintain the port spirit.
-To many people it brings back memories of the banks of the River Thames in London, and the truth is that it is not curious, since many of the materials of the construction of the port were brought from Europe, and looking for the British style.
+Puerto Madero is the newest district in Buenos Aires City.
+In the place where the first port of the city operated, then abandoned for almost 60 years, the barrio of Puerto Madero has been built in the 90’s.
+The most interesting and striking thing of the area, is that it was decided to keep the port spirit in its design.
+It frequently brings back memories of the Thames River banks in London, and truth is it shouldn’t be a surprise, since many of the construction materials of the port were brought from Europe, and emulating the British style.

 7) What to eat and drink in Buenos Aires?

 Buenos Aires has found its identity through all its multicultural influence and food is delicious!
 We have some recomendations, because eating is one of the most important things to do in Buenos Aires.

 Pizza & Empanadas

 One of the most consumed dishes is pizza, with plenty of cheese, and it could always be accompanied by a portion of faina.
 Usually, at the same pizzerias, empanadas are also sold.
 And don’t forget they are something you cannot miss.